OctopusDeploy/docs/src/pages/docs/deployments/packages/dynamically-selecting-packages.md

 ## Which variables can be used?

 You can use any values which are either unscoped/global, or values scoped to environments, tenants, or tenant tags.
-Variable values scoped to other things like roles and deployment targets are not supported.
+Variable values scoped to other things like [target tags](/docs/infrastructure/deployment-targets/#target-roles) and deployment targets are not supported.

 ## Tradeoffs